SAP/spartacus-docs/_pages/dev/components/shared-components/pagination.md

 - `addNext` adds a link to the previous page.
 The default is set to false.
 - `addEnd` adds a link to skip to the end of the pages.
 The default is set to false.

 In addition, the position of the navigation links can be specified, which allows you to separate them from the pages.
-While this can be achieved with pure CSS rules, we care about accessibility and lik to provide the actual required DOM.
+Although you can achieve this entirely with CSS rules, when considering accessibility, a preferred approach is to provide the actual, required DOM.

-The labels used in the navigation are all configurable as well.
+All of the labels that are used in the navigation can be configured as well.

 ## Pagination Styling